 To achieve this goal, The Arc of New Jersey runs several programs:

-Camp Jaycee - is a residential summer camp for children and adults with developmental and intellectual disabilities.
+Camp Jaycee - is a residential summer camp for adults 18 and up with developmental and intellectual disabilities.
 Campers enjoy games, sports, swimming, boating,crafts, dance and nature.
 It is a magnificent environment.

 Criminal Justice Advocacy - is the only one of its kind in the state of New Jersey that provides alternatives to incarceration on behalf of individuals with developmental disabilities who are defendants in the criminal justice system through advocacy, case management, education and training.